-Type of Leadership Demonstrated by Effectiveness Inconsistency Continually introducing new initiatives, changes in policy, re-organisation as a solution to all problems. × Favouritism Personnel habitually 'leap-frogging' line Managers and take matters to higher management.
-This is done because of relationship issues. × H&S Committee imbalance Committees heavily attended by the workforce (or union representatives) who in some cases will disrupt the meeting process.
+Type of Leadership Demonstrated by Effectiveness Inconsistency Continually introducing new initiatives, changes in policy, re-organisation as a solution to all problems.
+Favouritism Personnel habitually 'leapfrogging' line managers and taking matters to higher management.
+This is usually done because of relationship issues. × H&S Committee imbalance Committees heavily attended by the workforce (or union representatives) who, in some cases, will disrupt the meeting process.
 Equally, weak line manager participation. × Form filling Paper-based systems result in supervisors being office bound for a significant part of their shift.
-Daily safety sheets take significant time to complete and are generally regarded as pointless.
-Failure of feedback Managers fail to feedback on incident reports and investigations, and complaints. × Inconsistency Continually introducing new initiatives, changes in policy, re-organisation as a solution to all problems. ×
+Daily safety sheets take considerable time to complete and are regarded as pointless.
+Failure of feedback Managers fail to feedback on incident reports and investigations, and complaints. ×